'The Piano' (1993) by Jane Campion

 The way Campion uses the Maori people is also problematic.
 I understand why she included them, but I kind of wish she had left them out completely.
 During the period when the film takes place, New Zealand was being colonized by the English, and the interactions between settlers and indigenous people were certainly not as chummy as Campion portrays them (they were brutally violent).

-It's obvious that Campion took liberties with history when writing the screenplay, but this rose-colored glasses approach to colonialist politics is too egregious to be ignored.
+It's obvious that Campion took liberties with history when writing the screenplay, but this rose-colored glasses approach to colonialism is too egregious to be ignored.
 If you want to read more, this scholarly article is excellent.

 So if this film has a weak screenplay and ignorant portrayal of indigenous people, why do I like it?
 Mainly because of the stunning visual language.
 From the moment when Ada uses her hoop skirt as a makeshift tent on the beach, it's obvious that this is a special film.
 Each shot is perfectly composed and there are many that I think about often: